patternfly/patternfly-3/README.md

 npm install patternfly
 ```

-### RPM

-PatternFly is also available as an RPM.
-See https://copr.fedoraproject.org/coprs/patternfly/patternfly2/.

 ### Sass and/or Rails

 A [Sass port of PatternFly](https://github.com/patternfly/patternfly-sass) is available, as is a [Sass-based Rails Gem](https://rubygems.org/gems/patternfly-sass).